Mountain Fork Bridge

 The Mountain Fork Bridge is a historic bridge in rural Polk County, Arkansas.
-It carries County Road 38 across Mountain Fork Creek north of Hatfield and southwest of Mena.
+It carries County Road 38 across Mountain Fork River north of Hatfield and southwest of Mena.
 The bridge consists of two spans of steel Pratt pony trusses, with a total length of 406 ft, including approach spans.
 The trusses are set on piers consisting of steel rings filled with concrete; each of these spans is 80 ft long.
 The bridge's construction date and builder are unknown; it predates the standardization of bridge designs in the state in 1923.
 It is estimated to date to the early 1900s.

 The bridge was listed on the National Register of Historic Places in 1990.

 Design

 The Mountain Fork Bridge is an example of a pony Pratt steel truss bridge.